Tetraploid Drosera eloisiana, a fertile hybrid between Drosera rotundifolia and Drosera intermedia with doubled chromosomes.

 The taxonomic species concept has its roots in human creation stories with the basic idea being specific types were created.
 As we discover those types they are officially established by name with a type specimen deposited in a museum and a description published in a book, journal, or paper.
 There are elaborate rules about what constitutes a type and the precedence of names in case multiple specimens of the same type are registered.
 In general each type must be distinguishable from all other types in a dried, pressed specimen on a herbarium sheet and the published description must outline how to tell the described species from other similar species.
 Location and other ecological information may be recorded and described but it is irrelevant to specific status.

-The rules of taxonomy recognize that hybrids do happen and they are named at species rank.
+The rules of taxonomy recognize that hybrids do happen and hybrids between species are named at species rank.
 However these "nothospecies" are treated differently from full species.
 Nothospecies are catchalls for any and all hybrids involving two species.
 If there is any evidence a species arose by hybridization some taxonomists demote full species to nothospecies.
 Add a third species to the mix and there are no guidelines.
 In some ways this makes sense given the huge number of possible and actual hybrids which would cause taxonomy to devolve into a hybrid registry.
 Formal taxonomy also can not deal with cryptic species, that is species that can not be distinguished in dried specimens, and formal taxonomy can not deal with with species that intergrade with each other in the wild producing a continuum of types.

 The biological species concept has its origins in modern evolutionary and ecological theory and recognizes that individual species do not exist independent of other species or progenitors.
 In its purest form a species is defined as a group of interbreeding or potentially interbreeding individuals which are reproductively isolated from other such groups.
 This definition of a species is not very satisfactory, especially for plants.
 Under this definition it could be argued there is only one species each of Sarracenia, Heliamphora, and Nepenthes.